ClearMeasureLabs/Onion-DevOps-Architecture/README.md

 # Getting Started
 Install SQL Express 2017 (localhost\sql2017) & Visual Studio 15.8
 Clone the repository
+Application has been upgraded for .Net Core 3 preview.

 # Build and Test
 Run .\build.ps1 OR click_to_build.bat